freescout-help-desk/freescout/Modules/SortableCustomFields/README.md

 *before* anything touches SQL — untrusted input never reaches the query, and the join/alias are only ever built from the matched, trusted field name.

-Also escaped two spots that echoed custom-field name/value straight into the table markup without escaping (`e($custom_field->name)`, `e($custom_field->getAsText())`) — a mailbox admin could otherwise store an XSS payload in a custom field name or value and have it render unescaped for every agent viewing the list.
+Also fixed a second, independent reflected-XSS: `conversations_table.th_before_conv_number` echoed `sorting[order]` straight into a `data-order="..."` attribute unescaped — normalized to a strict `asc`/`desc` value at the point it's read from the request instead.
+And escaped two spots that echoed custom-field name/value straight into the table markup without escaping (`e($custom_field->name)`, `e($custom_field->getAsText())`) — a mailbox admin could otherwise store an XSS payload in a custom field name or value and have it render unescaped for every agent viewing the list.

+The sort filter also now reads the mailbox off the `$folder` object `Conversation::getQueryByFolder()` passes it, rather than guessing from the request URL like the rest of the module does.
+This required registering the filter with an explicit argument count (`addFilter(..., 20, 2)`) — Eventy's `Filter::fire()` truncates the arguments actually passed to a listener down to whatever count it was registered with (default 1), so `$folder` would silently always be `null` without it, even though the caller passes it.

 And fixed a typo'd published-config filename (`srotablecustomfields.php` → `sortablecustomfields.php`); the config itself is unused elsewhere so this is cosmetic.

+## Tests

+`tests/Unit/SortableCustomFieldsTest.php` covers the slug-safety invariant the injection fix depends on and the name/value escaping, without needing the Custom Fields module. `tests/Feature/SortableCustomFieldsTest.php` exercises the sort filter and the order-normalization fix against a real (fixture) `CustomField` model and ad hoc `custom_fields`/ `conversation_custom_field` tables, since the real paid module isn't installed in this repo — see `tests/Fixtures/CustomFieldFixture.php`.

 ## Usage